g1llz/lab/README.md

 ### LAB
 ```
-A simple repository to store codes, experiments and other stuff.
+A simple repository to store codes and other stuff.
 ```